Vanishing theorems for linearly obstructed divisors: Standard Cremona transformations of hyperplane classes

+The divisor $F(0,0)$ is obtained from the divisor $F$ as the kernel of an exact sequence of type \eqref{seq A}.
+For $1\le r\le n-2$ each divisor $F(r,j)$ is obtained from the previous one as kernel of a sequence of type \eqref{seq B} and for $r=n-1$ from a sequence of type \eqref{seq C}, cfr.
+Section \ref{sequences}.

-Notice that $F(n-1,s_{n-1})=-\Cr_n(H)$.
-We consider the following exact sequences of sheaves, performed following the order $\prec$:
+Precisely, we consider the following exact sequences of sheaves, performed following the order $\prec$ on $\II(n-1)_1$:

-The divisor $-E_1$ has null cohomologies, for all $n\ge1$.
-Moreover, in all sequences the restricted divisor is of the form \eqref{cremona on restriction} and has therefore vanishing cohomologies, by induction on $n$.
-Hence the restriction has null cohomologies, by Kunneth formula.
-This implies that $H^i(-\Cr_n(H))=0$, $i\ge 0$.
+The divisor $-E_1$ has vanishing cohomologies, for all $n\ge1$.
+Moreover, in all sequences the restricted divisor is of the form \eqref{cremona on restriction} and has therefore vanishing cohomologies, by induction on $n$, using the Kunneth formula for the cohomology of factors.
+This implies that $H^i(-\Cr_n(H))=0$, $i\ge 0$, concluding the proof of the statement in the case $\alpha=1$.